BeverlyFigueroa/Projects/README.md

 ## Biography

-I recently finished the Data Analytics course given by Google Creative Campus.
-I have been working in the Healthcare field for 10 years as a Certified Professional Coder.
-I decided I wanted to try a new challege and chose Data Analytics because I have worked with computer programming in the past, as well as graphic design, so I thought this would be a good marriage between all the skills I have.
+I currently work in the healthcare field for a hospital system in Arizona, and have worked remotely for the past 10 years as a Certified Professional Coder.
+I decided I was ready for a new challege and decided I wanted to go into programming.
+I currently am studying for my Associates in Computer Science at Weber State University.

-## Resume
+## About Me

-My resume and contact info can be found by [clicking here.](https://github.com/BeverlyFigueroa/Projects/blob/main/Resume2022.pdf)
+I am a highly motivated individual with a great work ethic with excellent analytical and problem-solving skills.
+I have continuously demonstrated initiative in researching and resolving intricate issues and I have become an asset to my department by demonstrating competency in my specialty, while becoming well-respected among my peers.
+I exercise good judgment and am able to maneuver in a complex and rapidly changing work environment.
+I am able to quickly retain new information in order to meet deadlines and productivity standards set by my manager.
+I am able to work collaboratively and flexibly in a growing department.
+I am capable of working, planning, researching, and conducting projects independently.
+I am efficient at organizing and prioritizing workloads to manage multiple tasks with exceptional attention to detail.
+I am able to create and update reference materials, as well as communicate effectively (both orally and in writing), in both English and Spanish.

 ## Porfolio